Skip to main content

 #

-What: Lettuce salad with fresh dill and spring onions.
+What: Lettuce salad with fresh dill, spring onions, and lemon dressing.
+Light and refreshing.

-When: Light side dish, especially with grilled fish.
+When: A nice side dish, especially with grilled fish.

 Sweets & Dessert